-- recommending the appointment of the independent auditor to the general meeting of shareholders; - the appointment, compensation, retention and oversight of any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit services; - pre-approving the audit services and non-audit services to be provided by our independent auditor before the auditor is engaged to render such services; - evaluating the independent auditor's qualifications, performance and independence, and presenting its conclusions to the full board of directors on at least an annual basis; - reviewing the adequacy of our internal controls with management and any remediation plan associated with any significant control deficiencies or material weaknesses;

-- reviewing and discussing with management and our independent registered public accounting firm our financial statements and our financial reporting process; and - reviewing, approving or ratifying any related party transactions.
+- recommending the appointment of the independent auditor to the general meeting of shareholders; - the appointment, compensation, retention and oversight of any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit services; - pre-approving the audit services and non-audit services to be provided by our independent auditor before the auditor is engaged to render such services; - evaluating the independent auditor's qualifications, performance and independence, and presenting its conclusions to the full board of directors on at least an annual basis: - reviewing the adequacy of our internal controls with management and any remediation plan associated with any significant control deficiencies or material weaknesses; - reviewing and discussing with management and our independent registered public accounting firm our financial statements and our financial reporting process; and - · reviewing, approving or ratifying any related party transactions.

-Remuneration committee
+Compensation committee

-The remuneration committee consists of , and . will serve as chairman of the remuneration committee.
-Under SEC and Nasdaq rules, there are heightened independence standards for members of the remuneration committee, including a prohibition against the receipt of any compensation from us other than standard board member fees.
-Although foreign private issuers are not required to meet this heightened standard, all of our remuneration committee members are expected to meet this heightened standard.
+The compensation committee consists of Charles A. Rowland, Jr. and Joanne T. Beck, Ph.D. and Mr. Rowland will serve as chairman of the compensation committee.
+Under SEC and Nasdaq rules, there are heightened independence standards for members of the compensation committee, including a prohibition against the receipt of any compensation from us other than standard board member fees.
+Although foreign private issuers are not required to meet this heightened standard, all of our compensation committee members are expected to meet this heightened standard.

-The remuneration committee's responsibilities will include:
+The compensation committee's responsibilities will include:

-- identifying, reviewing and proposing policies relevant to the compensation and benefits of our directors and executive officers; - evaluating each executive officer's performance in light of such policies and reporting to the board; and - overseeing and administering our employee share option scheme or equity incentive plans in operation from time to time.
+- identifying, reviewing and proposing policies relevant to the compensation and benefits of our directors and executive officers; - · evaluating each executive officer's performance in light of such policies and reporting to the board; and - overseeing and administering our employee share option scheme or equity incentive plans in operation from time to time.